As Sally’s remnants soak Southeast, Hurricane Teddy and new storm in Gulf of Mexico pose new threats

 The Hurricane Center wrote Thursday morning that an area of disturbed weather over the southwest Gulf of Mexico is becoming better organized.
 “Upper-level winds are gradually becoming more conducive for development and, if this recent development trend continues, a tropical depression or a tropical storm could form later today,” it wrote.

 It is likely this system will become Tropical Storm Wilfred.
 Through Friday, it is not expected to move much before slowly drifting to the north and northeast over the weekend.
 By early next week, it could be close to the South Texas coast.
-Beyond that, computer models project it will continue north and northeastward, and could approach the northern Gulf Coast Wednesday into Thursday.
+Beyond that, computer models project it will continue north and northeastward and may approach the northern Gulf Coast on Wednesday and Thursday.

-It is too soon to predict specifically what land areas this potential storm could either brush or strike directly as well as its intensity.
-But, because of its slow movement, it may pose yet another heavy rainfall threat for portions of the western and northern Gulf coasts.
+It is too soon to predict specifically what land areas this potential storm could brush or strike directly, or its intensity.
+But, because of its slow movement, it may pose yet another heavy rainfall threat for portions of the western and northern Gulf Coast.
 And, if it’s able to gain strength, a threat from storm surge and high winds could emerge as well.

 Other systems under investigation

-In addition to the remnants of Sally, Hurricane Teddy and the Gulf system, the Hurricane Center was monitoring three other systems:
+In addition to the remnants of Sally, Hurricane Teddy and the gulf system, the Hurricane Center was monitoring three other systems:

 - Vicky, a tropical depression in the eastern Atlantic, was forecast to dissipate.

-- A disturbance southwest of the Cabo Verde Islands has a 50 percent chance to develop into a tropical depression or storm over the next 5 days as it heads eastward.
+- A disturbance southwest of the Cabo Verde Islands has a 50 percent chance to develop into a tropical depression or storm over the next five days as it heads eastward.
 It could be 2020′s first storm to be named from the Greek alphabet: Alpha.

 - A disturbance in the far northeastern Atlantic several hundred miles east of the Azores has been given a 30 percent chance to develop.
 “The system is expected to reach the coast of Portugal late Friday,” the Hurricane Center wrote.